On the representation of Boolean and real functions as Hamiltonians for quantum computing: Introduction

 Nevertheless, there is no such difficulty for \textit{local} Boolean functions $f_j$ where each $f_j$ acts on a constant number of bits.
-This allows us to efficiently construct Hamiltonians representing \textit{pseudo-Boolean} functions of the form $f(x) = \sum_{j=1}^m f_j (x)$, $m={\rm poly}(n)$.
-Such real functions (and their corresponding Hamiltonians) may be constructed such that their minimum value solution (lowest eigenvalue eigenvector, i.e., ground state) encodes the solution to a corresponding decision problem; similar to, for example, how solving the MAX-SAT problem (finding the maximum possible number of satisfied clauses) also solves SAT.
-For a pseudo-Boolean function, in general its Fourier coefficients do not explicitly encode its optimal value, so its Hamiltonian representation can often be computed efficiently.
+This allows us to efficiently construct Hamiltonians representing \textit{pseudo-Boolean} functions of the form $f(x) = \sum_{j=1}^m w_j f_j (x)$, with $w_j\in\reals$ and $m={\rm poly}(n)$.
+Such real functions (and their corresponding Hamiltonians) may be constructed to directly encode optimization problems of interest, or such that their minimum value arguments (ground state eigenvectors) encodes the solution to a corresponding decision problem; similar to, for example, how solving the MAX-SAT problem (finding the maximum possible number of satisfied clauses) also solves SAT.
+For a pseudo-Boolean function, its Fourier coefficients do not allow its extremal values to be \lq\lq read off\rq\rq\ in the same way and so its Hamiltonian representation can often be computed efficiently.
 Indeed, this is a common approach to encoding decision problems such as SAT into the framework of quantum annealing~\cite{LucasIsingNP}.
+Our results likewise apply to designing penalty term approaches for problems or encodings with hard feasibility constraints which we discuss in Section~\ref{sec:penalties}.

-\subsection{Main Results: A Design Toolkit for Quantum Optimization Algorithms}
+\subsection{Main Results: A Toolkit for Quantum Optimization Algorithms}

-We now give our main results.
-Representing Boolean and real (pseudo-Boolean) functions as Hamiltonians is addressed in detail in Section \ref{sec:DiagHams}.
-We extend our results to controlled unitaries and operators computing functions in ancilla registers in Section \ref{sec:nonDiagHams}.
-Finally, we outline several additional applications of our results as an appendix.
+We summarize our main results.
+The details of representing Boolean and real (pseudo-Boolean) functions as Hamiltonians are addressed in Section~\ref{sec:DiagHams} where we first briefly review and then apply Fourier analysis on the Boolean cube.
+In Section~\ref{sec:diagApplications} we outline the application of our results to constructing diagonal operators for optimization applications, including ground state logic approaches and the implementation of diagonal phase unitaries for QAOA.
+We extend our results to (non-diagonal) controlled unitaries in Section \ref{sec:nonDiagHams}, including the setting of operators computing Boolean functions in ancilla registers, which is complementary to our main Hamiltonian approach.
+Several illustrative examples and remarks are provided throughout.
+We conclude with a discussion of our results and future research questions in Section~\ref{sec:discussion}.